Kirary/email-editor/README.md

 Get emailList as array of strings.

     getEmailList()
-Return array of valid emails (string).
+Returns Array of valid emails (string).

+## Event for parent container
+"changeList" event return `event.detail` as Array of valid emails(string).